 A Picture Is Worth a Thousand Words: Why Instagram Marketing Is Necessary

 Are you one of Instagram’s 700 million monthly active users?
-If you aren’t, it’s a fantastic and we’d even argue essential platform to be advertising on as an ecommerce store.
+If you aren’t, it’s about time you signed up.
+Instagram has become an essential platform to be spending your advertising dollars on – if you can make it work for you.
 As with any social media network, there are tons of best practices out there explaining how you can use Instagram to build your brand, find your tribe, and create the most effective posts and advertisements possible.
-Let’s start with the basics: why Instagram is so awesome, how it can be beneficial to your business and how to use it to your advantage.
-Here we go!
+Let’s start with the basics: why Instagram is so awesome, how it can be beneficial to your business and how to get it to work for your advantage.

 Instagram is a different beast than other social media channels in a few ways.
 First of all, businesses who have a strong presence on Instagram don’t always have as many followers as they do on Facebook or Twitter – but that’s ok!
 That’s because engagement on Instagram far surpasses anything you could hope for on other platforms.
 And engagement is king, amirite?
 For example, luxury fashion house Burberry recently discovered that even though they have over three times as many followers on Facebook, they were able to generate seven times more Likes and 5 times higher interest in discussion on Instagram with the same post.

 The engagement rate on Instagram for that one post was 1.2 percent, versus 0.05 percent on Facebook and even lower on Twitter.
 This holds true for most posts and businesses: Instagram quite simply takes the cake when it comes to audience engagement, which is vital to promoting your brand’s personality and building customer loyalty.